Innei/vue-react-wrapper/readme.md

 import { reactive } from 'vue'
 import { createReactWrapper } from 'vue-react-wrapper'

-// must pass a vue reactive object const props = reactive({
+// must pass a vue reactive object or ref type const props = ref({
+  // or reactive
   // props
   src: null as any,
   indentWidth: 2,